decode-detroit/minerva/README.md

 ## Getting Started

 If you're on a 64-bit GNU/Linux system or 32-bit Raspberry Pi, you can use the the [binary release here](https://github.com/decode-detroit/minerva/releases) and skip down to [Installing Extras](#Installing-Extras) below.
-There is also a binary for 64-bit Windows, but at the moment is comes with some limitations (no ZMQ, Media, or DMX).
+There is also a binary for 64-bit Windows, but at the moment is comes with some limitations (no Media, or DMX).

 If you're on a Mac, binaries are still a work in progress.